fyliu/docker-mkdocs/docs/dockerhub.md

     ``` bash
     docker images
-    docker tag b6047b203915 fyliu/mkdocs:testing # the hash is from the images list for the docker-mkdocs image in the local system
+    docker tag b6047b203915 fyliu/mkdocs:testing # (1)!
     docker push fyliu/mkdocs:testing
     ```

+    1. The hash value is from the images list for the docker-mkdocs image in the local system

 ## Create workflow